AlbertoSanBon/corticalMeasurement/data/README.md

 If any researcher is interested in replicating the article's results with the same dataset, they can proceed after signing the appropriate confidentiality agreements with the authors of the paper.

+The figures shown in this file are not aligned or oriented against any reference.
+They are represented in their original references.

 ## Tac A

 Chosing 11 profiles equally distributed: